Skip to main content

 Tips for identifying mixed breeds from photos

 Mixes can inherit traits in surprising combinations.
 One photo might highlight coat and color, while another shows head shape or body proportions more clearly.
-When in doubt, upload multiple photos and look for consistent top matches across uploads.
+When in doubt, run separate scans with multiple photos and look for consistent visual matches across the results.

-- Compare the top 3–5 matches rather than focusing on one guess
+• Compare all three likely matches rather than focusing on one guess

 If you’re deciding between AI and DNA testing, read our Dog DNA test vs photo ID guide.